top of page

 Larence Hartshorn

 From this letter, we can learn some things directly about Quaker networks in Nova Scotia.
-And, by thinking contextually, we can learn about Samuel Moore’s concern for Indigenous welfare.
-This letter permits us to place Moore, Hartshorne, and the Mi’kmaw man and his mother, amid what historians know about Quaker philanthropy in the early modern North Atlantic world.[2]
+And, by thinking contextually, we can learn about Samuel Moore’s concern for Indigenous welfare and how this concern reflects what historians know about philanthropy and settler colonialism.
+The letter also permits us to place Moore, Hartshorne, and the Mi’kmaw man and his mother, amid a world of Quaker philanthropy in the early modern North Atlantic.[2]

-Born in New Jersey, Samuel Moore (1742–1822), was a Loyalist who, as a Quaker and pacifist, refused to take up arms against the Patriots.
+Born in Woodbridge, New Jersey, Samuel Moore (1742–1822) was a Loyalist who, as a Quaker and pacifist, proclaimed political neutrality during the American Revolutionary War.
+Moore refused to take up arms against the Patriots, yet he later reported being arrested several times by the Patriots for refusing to join them.[7]
 He eventually migrated to Halifax and acquired land in Wilmot.
-During the War of 1812 Moore left Nova Scotia and relocated his family to Upper Canada.[6]
+During the War of 1812 Moore left Nova Scotia and relocated his family to Upper Canada.
 As Moore’s life attests, Quaker settlements in the Maritimes were unstable.
-The Maritime Quaker communities, especially their largest settlement at Pennfield, New Brunswick, garnered the concern of the New York and Philadelphia Yearly Meetings that sent material aid to the fledging settlement.[7]
+The Maritime Quaker communities, especially their largest settlement at Pennfield, New Brunswick, garnered the concern of the New York and Philadelphia Yearly Meetings that sent material aid to the fledgling settlement.[8]
+In Nova Scotia, there was a significant Quaker community for a time in Dartmouth – the result of the immigration of a group of Quaker whalers from Nantucket.[9]

 Hartshorne and Clarkson, agents of the Sierra Leone Company, 1791, NSA, RG-1, v.
 419, no. 1.